Carloscodix/EMMET/README.md

 ---

-*EMMET started as a Sunday-afternoon question — what if a packet were a physical particle? — and one thing led to another.*
+*EMMET started as a Sunday-afternoon question — what if a ping packet were a physical particle? — and one thing led to another.*